riyons/nextjs-centralized-error-handler/README.md

 ### Understanding Scope and Flexibility: Next.js Middleware vs. `nextjs-centralized-error-handler`

-While Next.js middleware provides a powerful mechanism for high-level request interception, `nextjs-centralized-error-handler` excels at fine-grained error handling within individual API routes.
-This section clarifies their distinct roles and how they can be used together effectively.
+While Next.js middleware provides a powerful mechanism for high-level request interception, it’s important to note that middleware operates **before** the execution of the route handler.
+This means that any exceptions thrown inside the handler will not be caught by the middleware; instead, this will lead to a generic 500 Internal Server Error being returned to the client.
+In contrast, `nextjs-centralized-error-handler` excels at fine-grained error handling within individual API routes.
+This section clarifies their distinct roles and demonstrates how they can be used together effectively.

 #### Scenario: User Input Validation